Korvettenkapitän (Crew 33)

 Jürgen Oesten on patrol.
 The uniform is slightly contrary to regulations.

-Jürgen Oesten began his naval career in April 1933.
-After the usual training he spent more than a year on the great ships Admiral Graf Spee and Karlsruhe.
-In May 1937 he transferred to the U-boat arm, and thus received a solid pre-war training.
-In October 1937 he became a watch officer on U-20.
+Jürgen Oesten joined the Reichsmarine in April 1933.
+Following standard training he spent more than a year on the battleships Admiral Graf Spee and Karlsruhe.
+In May 1937 he transferred to the U-boat arm, receiving a thorough pre-war training.
+In October 1937 he became a Watch Officer on U-20.

-In March 1942 Jürgen Oesten became U-Boot-Admiralstabsoffizier with the Admiral Nordmeer and directed the U-boat war in Arctic waters.
-In July 1943 he left Norway and on 2 September, 1943 commissioned the Type IX D2 boat U-861.
+In March 1942 Jürgen Oesten became U-Boot-Admiralstabsoffizier with FdU Nordmeer (Commander of U-boats Northern Waters).
+In July 1943 he left Norway and on 2 September, 1943 commissioned the type IXD2 U-861.

 Korvkpt.
 Jürgen Oesten in Trondheim in

-U-861 left Kiel on 20 April, 1944 as a so-called Monsun-boat because her destination was to be the Far East.
-But at first the boat operated in Brazilian waters, sinking two ships.
-The boat found her next victim south of Madagascar, and before she reached Penang on 23 September, 1944 she sank a ship near the Somalian coast.
-The boat had spent five months at sea.
+U-861 left Kiel on 20 April 1944 for the Far East as a Monsun boat, but she first operated in Brazilian waters, sinking two ships.
+The boat found her next victim south of Madagascar, and before she reached Penang on 23 September, 1944 she sank another ship off Somalia.
+The voyage took five months.

-U-861 left Soerabaya (Indonesia) on 15 January, 1945 with a load of vital goods and only equipped with two torpedoes for self-defense.
-During the return journey the boat struck an iceberg south of Greenland, but Oesten, through good luck and seamanship, reached Trondheim, Norway on 19 April, 1945 with only five barrels of fuel remaining in the tanks.
+U-861 left Surabaya, Indonesia on 15 January 1945 with a load of vital goods and only two torpedoes for self-defence.
+On the return journey the boat struck an iceberg south of Greenland, but Oesten, through good luck and seamanship, reached Trondheim, Norway on 19 April, 1945 with only five barrels of fuel remaining in the tanks.

-According to his family he passed peacefully away on 5 Aug 2010.
+According to his family he died peacefully on 5 Aug 2010.
 He was apparently buried at sea after a service at a chapel in Hamburg-Ohlsdorf.

 Patrol info for Jürgen Oesten